Pickled Mango (mouth watering!)

 1/4 T salt

 Mix dry ingredients together in bowl.
 Cut in 1 block of butter.
-Add raisins, cranberries, nuts, or whatever.
+Mix in buttermilk and add raisins, cranberries, nuts, or whatever.

 Mix on a flour board, roll out into a circle, cut into eigths (pie shaped wedges).